low-sky/low-sky.github.io/_posts/2017-06-21-gaussians.md

 \end{eqnarray}
 $$

 This particular form is familiar to linear algebraists since it is one of the conditions for the array $\mathbf{A-B}$ to be _non-negative_.
 This must be true for all $\mathbf{x}$.
-An array satisfies this form, then all its eigenvalues are non-negative or equivalently it hss a Cholesky decomposition.
+An array satisfies this form, then all its eigenvalues are non-negative or equivalently it has a Cholesky decomposition.
 Using this linaer algebra based test, we have a quick check on one ellipse being inside another.

 This constraint gives us a handle for performing an optimization.
 We can minimize the area of the ellipse defined by $\mathbf{B}$ subject to the condition that the matrix $\mathbf{A-B}$ has a Cholesky decomposition.
 If we have a set of $\mathbf{A}_i$ we check that this condition is true for each $\mathbf{A}_i$.
 The area of the ellipse is just $\det \mathbf{B}$, so we aim to minimize $(\det \mathbf{B})^{-1}$.